ContextLab/human-memory/README.md

 ## Contributing

 While I strive for 100% accuracy in my courses, I recognize that I am very unlikely to achieve that goal.
-If you notice inaccuracies, inefficiencies, and/or if you have any other questions, comments, concerns, etc. pertaining to this course, I encourage you to [open an issue](https://github.com/ContextLab/human-memory/issues) and/or submit a [pull request](https://github.com/ContextLab/human-memory/pulls).
+If you notice inaccuracies, inefficiencies, and/or if you have any other suggestions, feature requests, questions, comments, concerns, etc. pertaining to this course, I encourage you to [open an issue](https://github.com/ContextLab/human-memory/issues) and/or submit a [pull request](https://github.com/ContextLab/human-memory/pulls).
 This course is continually evolving as I attempt to maintain its currency and relevance in a rapidly developing field; your help, feedback, and contributions are much appreciated!

 # Table of contents